Easily Answer Calls on Apple Watch with Double Tap (watchOS 11)

 How to Answer Calls on Apple Watch Using Gestures

-1. When receiving a phone call, pinch twice to answer.
+1. Once the feature is enabled, pinch twice to answer when receiving a call.
 A notification on your Apple Watch will also let you know how to answer the phone.

 2. To end a call you've started, pinch twice to hang up.

-While on a call, pinch twice again to hang up.
+To end a call you've started, pinch twice to hang up.

 Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.